 Investing In a Single Premium Immediate Annuity

-To invest in a SPIA, you’ll need a lump sum of cash.
+To invest in an SPIA, you’ll need a lump sum of cash.
 This will be used to purchase the annuity from an insurance company.
 You’ll then select the type of interest rate (fixed or variable), along with the duration and frequency of annuitization payouts.
 The latter can be monthly, quarterly or annually.

 The lump sum can come from pre-tax funds, such as a 401(k), or it can be from money that’s already been taxed.
 Of course, whether or not that money has already been taxed will determine if your payouts are subject to income tax.